nano713/PyBridge/README.md

 # PyBridge
-# Repository that interfaces hardware to control instruments through automatiom.
+Repository that interfaces hardware to control instruments through automation.

-# This repository is due to Daichi Kozawa.
-Any questions/concerns should be directed to Daichi Kozawa.
+This repository is due to Amelie Deshazer and Daichi Kozawa.
+Any questions/concerns should be directed to Amelie Deshazer.